razic/euclidean-distance/README.md

 # euclidean-distance

-> A mathematical function for calculating the distance between two points in 2D
+> A mathematical function for calculating the distance between two points in
-> or 3D space.
+> any dimension.

 ## Installation